Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 Categories:

-In its decision no. 21/2022 of February 2, 2022, the Belgian Data Protection Authority (GBA) declared that IAB Europe had violated essential provisions of the GDPR with the TCF (version 2.0) it had developed.
+In its decision no. 21/2022 of February 2, 2022, the Belgian Data Protection Authority (GBA) declared that IAB Europe, with the TCF (version 2.0) it had developed, had violated essential provisions of the GDPR had been violated.
 The focus was on the so-called "TC String".
-This is a structured character string that is used to store user preferences for personalized advertising.
-The GBA classified the TC String as personal data and considered IAB Europe to be the (joint) controller.
+This is a structured character string with which user preferences for personalized Advertising are stored.
+The GBA classified the TC String as personal data and considered IAB Europe as (jointly) Responsible persons .
 It imposed a fine of 250,000 euros and set a deadline of two months for a GDPR-compliant action plan.

 The decision was taken as part of the One-Stop-Shop procedure with the support of other European supervisory authorities and had Europe-wide relevance.